OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-30.md

 Grind some of it to powder and place it in front of the ark of the covenant in the tent of meeting, where I will meet with you.
 It shall be most holy to you.

 ## Exodus 30:37
-Do not make any incense with this formula for yourselves; consider it holy to the Lord.
+Do not create any incense with this formula for personal use; regard it as holy to the Lord.

 ## Exodus 30:38
-Whoever makes incense like it to enjoy its fragrance must be cut off from their people.”
+Anyone who makes incense like it to enjoy its fragrance will be separated from their people.”